KrspyKrmMcDs/Angular-Recipe-App/README.md

 2. Then run this command - npm install -g @angular/cli - in your command prompt to install angular globally.
 3. Download the code from this repository
 4. Open the folder shop-recipe-list in your favorite IDE.
 I used Visual Studio Code to create this project.
+5. Angular requires node package manager (npm) to work.
+In the terminal run - npm install - to install all the needed dependencies.
 5. If you are using the terminal in your IDE you should be able to run the command - ng serve --open - and the browswer set in your IDE will open the URL localhost:4200 and display the app.
    If you are using the command prompt you will likely have to change directory to the app folder and then